darknight/tabby-interview/technical-writing/README.md

 In this document, I'll talk about BPE tokenizer, more specifically:

 - How it works
-- How it is implemented in the library (code-level design and implementation details)
+- How it is implemented in the [huggingface/tokenizers](https://github.com/huggingface/tokenizers) library
-- How it is used in the tabby-ML/tabby project
-- Comparison with other tokenizers, such as openai/tiktoken

 # First of all, what is a tokenizer anyway?